 You must keep records of all the purchases and sales that your business makes.
-Your records must show that you properly collected, reported and paid or forwarded taxes to Idaho.
+Your records must show that you properly collected, reported, and paid or forwarded taxes to Idaho.

 Records you must keep

-- Normal books of account
+- Normal books of account (books of account can include information stored on computers)

 - Documents that support entries in the books of account